SpeechTherapy.org › Find a Speech Therapist

 How do I find a speech therapist near me?

 Select your state from the directory above to find speech-language pathologists near you.
 Each state page lists providers for children and adults across a range of specialties.
-You can also contact clinics directly to ask about availability, specialties, and insurance coverage.
 If your child is under three start with Early Intervention first — it is free and available in every US state with no referral needed.

 Does insurance cover speech therapy?